 Focuses on accounting for governmental and nonprofit organizations, including state and local governments, colleges and universities, healthcare entities, voluntary health and welfare organizations, and on the most recent GASB and FASB standards.
-Prerequisite: ACC 263.
-Offered fall semester.
+Prerequisite: ACC 273.
+Offered spring semester.

 ACC 483 Accounting Capstone